kusmic/pycosie/README.md

 python setup.py build_ext --inplace
 ```

-Otherwise, one can use pip:
+Otherwise, one can use pip.
+HOWEVER, due to how quickly this software is updated and bugs arise and get squashed, I recommend using the
+first option.
+I HIGHLY RECOMMEND NOT TO PIP INSTALL AT THE MOMENT.
+It is only mentioned for completeness:

 ```
 pip install pycosie
 ```
-HOWEVER, due to how quickly this software is updated and bugs arise and get squashed, I recommend using the
-first option.

 ### Latest Notes